dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-Setup and Banner functions are just to prepare the binary for the challenge (buffering and printing the banner) So let's examine this functions, lets focus on *missile_launcher()* sin the *show_missiles()* function seems to only print and no apparent format string vulnerability.
+Setup and banner functions are just to prepare the binary for the challenge (buffering and printing the banner) So let's examine this functions, lets focus on *missile_launcher()* sin the *show_missiles()* function seems to only print and no apparent format string vulnerability.

 ```c
 int missile_launcher()